126.96.36.199 Sharers provisions for RA

 - the recipient's name is included in a formal lease or tenancy agreement, OR

-- the recipient has an oral agreement to share AND there is evidence of this in the form of a rent certificate or rent declaration proving that the recipient pays regular amounts of money on a regular basis.
+- the recipient has an oral agreement to share AND there is evidence of this in the form of a rent verification document as determined by Services Australia (Centrelink) proving that the recipient pays regular amounts of money on a regular basis.

 If there is no evidence that the recipient in question has a LEGAL, ENFORCEABLE right over the accommodation, then they are NOT a sharer.
 They are considered a GUEST, possibly with personal privilege of access.

 Example 1: An income support recipient decides to move in with their friend, who is already paying fortnightly rent for an apartment.
 The income support recipient is not on the lease, but rather has an oral agreement with their friend to pay them half the rent each fortnight.
-When applying for RA, the income support recipient explains the oral agreement and provides a rent certificate signed by their friend, confirming this arrangement.
+When applying for RA, the income support recipient explains the oral agreement and provides a rent verification document, confirming this arrangement.
 This demonstrates a LEGAL RIGHT over the accommodation, and means that the recipient in question should be classified as a sharer.

 Example 2: An RA recipient has a friend stay with them several nights a week, as it is convenient for that friend's transport.
 Although the arrangement is fairly regular, and the RA recipient receives some money from their friend when they can afford it, they have not made an oral agreement that this will be an ongoing arrangement.
 The friend in this situation does NOT have a legal right to stay in the RA recipient's accommodation, thus the RA recipient would not be classified as a sharer.